MERKEL CELL CARCINOMA IN SITU ASSOCIATED WITH ACTINIC KERATOSIS: FORTUITOUS OR SERENDIPITOUS?

 Merkel cell carcinoma (MCC) commonly presents as a malignancy confined to the dermis.
-Fewer than 10% of cases show varying degrees of epidermal involvement.1 Only a small number of cases of entirely intraepidermal ‘in situ’ MCC (MCCIS) have been reported.2–8 All but one7 of these cases were encountered as an incidental histopathological finding in the presence of an otherwise common cutaneous lesion, such as squamous cell carcinoma in situ,2–5 trichilemmal cyst6 or seborrheic keratosis.8...Read more
+Fewer than 10% of cases show varying degrees of epidermal involvement.
+Only a small number of cases of entirely intraepidermal ‘in situ’ MCC (MCCIS) have been reported.
+2–8: All but one of these cases were encountered as an incidental histopathological finding in the presence of an otherwise common cutaneous lesion, such as squamous cell carcinoma in situ, 2–5 trichilemmal cyst or seborrheic keratosis.

 THE ART OF BEAUTIFUL SKIN